davebland/the-s3-log-analyser/README.md

 A web application to retrieve two common types of log files stored in Amazon's Web Services (AWS) object storage system (S3).
 The data contained in the log files is access records for an S3 bucket or CloudFront distribution and the app visualises it for the user as charts & tables.

-Remote IP addresses ignored for data protection.
+Remote IP addresses ignored for data protection, displayed protocol instead.

 ## Demo